-At many religious colleges and universities, LGBTQ students suffer discrimination, abuse, and hardship.
+At many religious schools, colleges, and universities, LGBTQIA+ and other marginalized students suffer discrimination, abuse, isolation, and hardship.

 Elizabeth Hunter, et al. v.
 U.S. Department of Education